-Many current refrigerants are hydrofluorocarbons (HFCs).
-HFCs are potent greenhouse gases (GHGs) that contribute to climate change if released to the atmosphere.
-It is anticipated that these refrigerants will become less readily available owing to international efforts to reduce their impact on the climate.
+Many current refrigerants are HFCs.
+HFCs are potent GHGs that, if released to the atmosphere, contribute to climate change.
+These refrigerants are anticipated to become less readily available, due to international efforts to reduce their impact on the climate.

-Some refrigerants are also hazardous owing to their toxicity or flammability.
-The refrigerant installed in a heat pump shall be appropriately labelled, with correct safety measures applied for the specific hazard level.
+Some refrigerants are also hazardous due to their toxicity or flammability.
+The refrigerant installed in a heat pump shall be appropriately labelled and correct safety measures applied for its specific hazard level.
 See AS/NZS ISO 817:2016 for definitions of safety levels.

-It is generally not advised to charge an HTHP with a refrigerant different from the one it was designed to use.
+It is generally not advised to charge an HTHP with a different refrigerant to the one it was designed to use.
 Refrigerants of different safety classifications require different engineering controls, so charging an HTHP with a refrigerant that has a different safety class could be hazardous to people or property.
 Consult an appropriately qualified technician before doing this.

 'Charge minimisation' means designing a heat-pump system to use as little refrigerant as possible.
-This practice can be cost efficient and can mitigate some of the risks associated with using hazardous refrigerants.
+This practice can be cost-efficient and can mitigate some of the risks associated with using hazardous refrigerants.

-When consumers select a refrigerant for their application, it is recommended to select the refrigerant with the lowest GWP practicable (at least GWP < 750), given cost and efficiencies.
+When consumers select a refrigerant for their application, they are recommended to select the refrigerant with the lowest GWP practicable (at least GWP < 750).
 If they use a refrigerant with hazardous qualities, they shall implement all the appropriate safety measures.